 PEV may be pressed at any time, up to a total of three times per launch (the Scorer will ignore PEVs after the third one).
-Each press of PEV cancels the previous Start window and restarts the Wait Time timer.
-Pressing PEV has no affect on the validity of a previous start.
+Each press of PEV closes the previous Start window and restarts the Wait Time timer.
+Pressing PEV has no effect on previous starts, which retain their validity and any associated penalties.